psx-spx/psx-spx.github.io/docs/konamisystem573.md

 - `GSE.NXX`
 - `NSE.GXX`

+The following names have been found on unofficial game discs, but are not confirmed to have ever been used in modified BIOS ROMs:

+- `OSE.FXX`
+- `QSU.DXH`
+- `QSX.DXE`
+- `QSZ.DXC`
+- `RSU.CXH`
+- `RSV.CXG`
+- `RSW.CXF`
+- `RSZ.CXC`
+- `SSX.BXE`
+- `SSY.BXD`
+- `TSW.AXF`
+- `TSX.AXE`
+- `TSY.AXD`
+- `TSZ.AXC`

-Homebrew games should thus place multiple copies of the boot executable on the disc to improve compatibility with "modchipped" systems.
+Homebrew software should thus place multiple copies of the boot executable on the CD-ROM to ensure any BIOS, modded or not, can successfully load it.
 An interesting side note is that, for any of these names, summing the ASCII codes of each character will always yield the same result.
-Presumably bootleggers were unable to find the code in charge of BIOS ROM checksum validation and found it easier to just turn the string into random nonsense whose checksum collided with the original one...
+Presumably bootleggers were unable to find the code in charge of BIOS ROM checksum validation and found it easier to just turn the string into random nonsense whose checksum collided with the original one.

 ## Game-specific information

-### Sub-panels

-Black/blue case models, most commonly used in Fisherman's Bait and in a few non-Bemani games that do not require I/O boards, have no sub-panel cutouts and instead expose some of the built-in ports through a handful of connectors:
+### Black case I/O connectors

+Fisherman's Bait and a few other non-Bemani games use a 573 housed in a black case with blue front and back panels.
+Unlike the gray metal cases used by other games, this case model has no cutouts for removable front and back panels that hold game-specific connectors and instead has a fixed set of ports exposed:

-- **Power**: a hefty 2x4 Molex connector for powering the board, wired to the motherboard's power connector.
+- **Power**: 2x4 Molex connector that can be used as a power input or output, wired to `CN17`.
-- **Option 1**: DE9 connector providing 4 analog inputs, wired to the
+- **Option 1**: DE9 connector providing four analog inputs, wired to `CN3` on
-  `ANALOG` connector on the motherboard.
-These inputs seem to go directly into the 573's ADC chip *with no protection whatsoever*.
+  the main board.
-- **Option 2**: DE9 connector providing 6 button (digital) inputs, wired to the
+- **Option 2**: DE9 connector providing six button (digital) inputs, of which four are also exposed on the JAMMA connector.
+Wired to `CN5` on the motherboard.
-  `EXT-IN` connector on the motherboard.
-4 of these inputs are also broken out to the JAMMA connector (see the pinouts section for details).
-- **Reel connector** (back side): 3x3 Molex connector wired to the fishing controls I/O board.
-The cutout seems to actually be only present on systems that came with Fisherman's Bait.
+- **Reel connector** (back side): 3x3 Molex connector wired to the `GE765-PWB(B)A` fishing controller I/O board.
+Probably missing on systems that that did not come with Fisherman's Bait.

-Gray case models that came with Dance Dance Revolution, regardless of whether they contain an analog or digital I/O board, have 4 connectors mounted to the front sub-panel which break out the board's light outputs:
+### DDR I/O connectors

+Dance Dance Revolution uses a 573 enclosed in a gray metal case, with either an analog or digital I/O board installed.
+The front panel has a cutout covered by a metal plate, which in turn holds the following connectors:

-- **1P** (10-pin white, only 7 pins used): connects to the left stage and controls arrow lights.
-Two of the signals are additionally misused as a bitbanged SPI-like bus for communication with the pad.
+- **1P** (10-pin white, only 7 pins used): connects to the left stage and controls arrow lights, in addition to being used for bitbanged communication with the stage PCB.
+Wired to light bank A on the I/O board.
 - **2P** (10-pin orange, only 7 pins used): same as above for the right stage.
+  Wired to light bank B on the I/O board.
 - Unlabeled (10-pin red, only 7 pins used): connects to cabinet button and marquee lights.
+Wired to light bank C.
-- Unlabeled (6-pin white, only 2 pins used): goes to the inverter that drives the neon rings around the speakers.
+- Unlabeled (6-pin white, only 2 pins used): controls the inverter that drives the neon rings around the speakers.
+Wired to light bank D.

-There are several other sub-panel variants which are currently undocumented.
+The back panel has a similar cutout, covered by a plate with holes for the digital I/O board's RCA networking jacks.

 ### DDR light mapping